Photonics2D#

 Simulator#

-library’s Finite Difference Frequency Domain (FDFD)
+The simulation uses the ceviche library’s Finite Difference Frequency Domain (FDFD)

-).
-Optimization uses ceviche.optimizers.adam_optimize
+solver (fdfd_ez).
+Optimization uses ceviche.optimizers.adam_optimize with

-gradients computed via automatic differentiation (autograd
+gradients computed via automatic differentiation (autograd).

 Dataset#